Taxco Mexico: Things to Do, Where to Stay + What to Eat

 This public square rises a few steps above the cobblestone streets.
 The border is lined with multiple benches that are shaded with mature trees.
 In the center is the characteristic gazebo, called a kiosko.

-Bonus: Casa Borda: Taxco Cultural Center
+Bonus: Casa Borda Cultural Center

-While there isn’t much to see a Casa Borda, the fact that it’s one of the oldest buildings in Taxco Mexico makes it worth a visit.
+While there isn’t much to see a Casa Borda, the fact that it’s one of the oldest buildings in Taxco makes it worth a visit.
 It’s steps away from the Zocalo, free to enter, and doesn’t take long to pop in.

 At one point, this former private residence of Don José de la Borda was transformed into the Taxco Cultural Center to host classes and events for the community.
 There wasn’t much going on when I visited but there was a small, interesting photographic exhibit.

-8. Enjoy a Drink at Bar Berta
+8. Sip on a Drink at Bar Berta

-For a different part of Taxco history, head to the upstairs balcony at Bar Berta which overlooks the Zocalo and Santa Prisca Church.
+To experience a different part of Taxco history, head to the upstairs balcony at Bar Berta which overlooks the Zocalo and Santa Prisca Church.

 9. Take The Cable Car to Hotel Montetaxco